shivanik182007-lab/smartsense/README.md

 The project aims to provide a simple and centralized interface for monitoring sensor data while also supporting device management and remote firmware updates.

-## Hackathon

-SmartSense is being developed for the ORION 1.0 Hackathon under the Open Innovation track.

-**Project:** SmartSense